Sembawang: Politics

+Sembawang has always been held by the People's Action Party since its formation and has been expanded to include subregions of Admiralty, Canberra and Naval Base since it became a Group Representation Constituency.
+Former President of Singapore Tony Tan Keng Yam was one of the notable Members of Parliament of Sembawang and helmed the constituency until 2006; Tanjong Pagar GRC Member of Parliament and former Transport Minister Khaw Boon Wan succeeded him as the anchor minister until 2020, where he was taken over by current Health minister Ong Ye Kung, who first elected there in 2015.
+One of Sembawang's divisions, Sembawang West, which was managed by Poh Li San, became an SMC in 2025.

 Military

 The completion of Royal Navy's Singapore Naval Base (also known as HMS Sembawang) in 1938 and RAF Sembawang (also known as HMS Simbang) in March 1940 marked the start of military presence in Sembawang.
 In February 1942, both bases were partially torched and wrecked by the retreating British forces during the Battle of Singapore to deny their use by units of the advancing Imperial Japanese Army.
 After the end of World War II in 1945, both bases were reverted to British control and would eventually go on to play an important part in Britain's continued military presence in the Far East (along with the three other RAF bases in Singapore: RAF Changi, RAF Seletar and RAF Tengah) during the critical period of Malayan Emergency (1948–1960), the Brunei Revolt in 1962 and during the Indonesia–Malaysia confrontation (1962–1966).

-Despite the withdrawal of British forces from Singapore in 1971 and the handover of the Singapore Naval Base to the Singapore Government in 1968, the British Ministry of Defence (MoD) continues to maintain a small logistics base at Sembawang wharf to control most of the foreign military activities there, which includes repair, refuel and resupply for ships of the Australian, British and New Zealand navies as well as those from other Commonwealth countries under the auspices of Five Power Defence Arrangements (FPDA).
+Despite the withdrawal of some part of British forces from Singapore in 1971 and the handover of the Singapore Naval Base to Singaporean Government in 1968, the British Ministry of Defence (MoD) continues to maintain Naval Base at Sembawang wharf to control most of the foreign military activities there, which includes repair, refuel and resupply for ships of the Australian, British and New Zealand navies as well as those from other Commonwealth countries under the auspices of Five Power Defence Arrangements (FPDA).
 This special arrangement was also extended to the United States Navy since early 1960s to support the American involvement in the Vietnam War.

 As part of a 1990 agreement between Singapore and the United States, American military forces (primarily naval and air force) have been making use of Sembawang's base facilities.
 The Task Force 73 (and Commander Logistic Group Western Pacific), part of US 7th Fleet, has been headquartered in Sembawang since 1992.